What your NHS pension statement isn’t telling you

 Annual Allowance - Scheme Pays

-In recent years, many members have exceeded their annual allowance of £60,000 (or less if their income is over £260,000).
+In recent years, many members have exceeded their annual allowance of £60,000 (or less if their income was over £260,000).
 If they had no unused allowances to carry forward from previous years, then this creates an annual allowance tax charge.
-They either had to personally this charge to HMRC or ask the NHS scheme to pay on their behalf by electing for scheme pays.
+They either had to pay this tax charge personally to HMRC or ask the NHS scheme to pay on their behalf by electing for scheme pays.

-Scheme pays means that their final pension will be reduced to cover the tax the NHS has paid on their behalf (except for the 2019/20 tax year when NHS England agreed to paid this without reduction).
-The NHS charges interest at a set rate plus inflation.
+Electing for “scheme pays” means your final pension will be reduced to cover the tax the NHS has paid on your behalf (except for the 2019/20 tax year when NHS England agreed to pay this without reduction).
+The NHS also charges interest at a set rate plus inflation.

-To work out what impact this will have, you need to have a record of all the scheme pays elections you’ve made (you can contact NHS pensions if you don’t have this to hand), multiply each year by the interest rate plus inflation and divide by another factor based on when you plan to retire.
+To work out what impact this will have, you need to have a record of all the scheme pays elections you have made (you can contact NHS pensions if you don’t have this to hand), multiply each year by the interest rate plus inflation and divide by another factor based on when you plan to retire.
+You then deduct this from the benefits payable at retirement which you can find on your Total Rewards Statement.

 Lifetime Allowance

-Please note any personal pension values also need to be taken into account when calculating if you’re affected by the lifetime allowance.
+Please note any personal pension values also need to be taken into account when calculating if you are affected by the lifetime allowance.

 McCloud judgment

 Following the McCloud judgment, members benefits accrued from April 2015 to April 2022, will automatically fall into their 1995 or 2008 section pension.
 This means that these benefits can be paid at age 60 (1995 section) or 65 (2008 section) rather than being linked to the State Pension Age.
-NHS pensions are not yet able to provide the McCloud impact on retirement benefits (current expected date is October 2024), so the Annual Benefits Statement, available if you request your Total Rewards Statement, simply confirms the benefits accrued between April 2015 and April 2022 as payable in the 2015 section.
+NHS pensions haven recently started sending out members remedial statements that confirm the McCloud impact on retirement benefits.
+All superannuation since April 2022 will fall into the 2015 section and benefits are payable from your state retirement age - likely to be 67 or 68 for most dentists.

 Previous